 Can I breastfeed if herpes sores are on the breast or nipple?

 The breast milk from a breast with an active herpes lesion will need to be expressed to maintain the mother’s milk supply and prevent engorgement or mastitis.
 If this milk can be expressed without it coming into any contact with a herpes sore (or any breast pump part or hand that has been in contact with a sore), the expressed milk can be given to the baby.
-However if the milk has been in contact with a sore it should be thrown away (Mohrbacher, 2010).
+However if the milk has been in contact with a sore it should be thrown away (Mohrbacher, 2020, p731).

-Can I breastfeed a toddler with herpes?
+Can I breastfeed a toddler who has oral herpes?

 Is herpes passed on through breast milk?

 The risk of catching herpes from breast milk is very low.
 Authors Wambach & Spencer state it is “doubtful” that HSV infection can be transmitted via human milk.
-Transmission during lactation is more likely to occur with direct contact with an active lesion or blister7.
+Transmission during lactation is more likely to occur with direct contact with an active lesion or blister.12

 The following paper also states the risk of viral transmission via breast milk is very low and that breastfeeding ought not be interrupted unless the sores are on the breasts: